-This course is an introduction to raychology.
 This course is an introduction to various areas of psychology, including scientific investigation and prominent theories.
 Topics include, but are not limited to: motivation; emotions; personality; physiological foundations of behavior; psychological disorders and therapy; sensation and perception, learning and human development.
 Prerequisite: placement into ENGL110M.
-(Fulfills social science elective)
+(Fulfills Social Science elective)